-- Eccentric mode: This feature adds resistance during the eccentric portion of each movement, allowing you to increase time under tension.
+- Eccentric mode.
+This feature adds resistance during the eccentric portion of each movement, allowing you to increase time under tension.

 - Form feedback.
 To ensure that you’re performing moves correctly, Tonal uses data from 17 sensors to provide feedback and guidance on your form and technique.
 In case you’re facing away from the screen, it dings to let you know that you’re receiving feedback.

 - Free Lift mode.
 If you’re in the mood to perform specific exercises, Free Lift mode allows you to pick and choose individual moves for a customized workout session.

 - Golf.
 Tonal offers a library of strength and mobility workouts specifically designed to address golf performance.